lanl/LaGriT/docs/pages/docs/commands/createpts/createpts_poisson.md

 Create a uniform or variable spaced points on/in a 2D planar polygon (convex or nonconvex) using Poisson Disk sampling.
 Optionally connect the vertices using Delaunay triangulation.

+This poisson_disk command is available for LaGriT versions V3.3.3 or greater.
 The 3D option for poisson_disk is under development and will be available in a future release.